ClimateImpactLab/energy-code-release-2020/README.md

 This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts in a subdirectory.

 *Note, the code currently in this repo performs steps 1,2,4 and 5 outlined above.
 We will update with more replication code in the future.
-Code used to project impats will be held in a separate git repo.*
+Code used to project impacts will be held in a separate git repo.*

 ## Description of folders